Axway/open-banking-docs/content/en/docs/Overview/api-security.md

 date: 2024-11-29
 ---

-# Introduction

 This document provides an overview of the security mechanisms implemented to protect the APIs offered by our solution.
 These mechanisms ensure that sensitive data is exchanged securely and accessed only by authorized parties.

 ## Security Overview

 Our API security framework incorporates industry-standard mechanisms to ensure robust protection:

-- **OAuth 2.0**: Ensures secure access control via token-based authentication.
+* **OAuth 2.0**: Ensures secure access control via token-based authentication.
-- **Mutual TLS (mTLS)**: Guarantees secure communication between clients and servers through certificate-based authentication.
+* **Mutual TLS (mTLS)**: Guarantees secure communication between clients and servers through certificate-based authentication.
-- **JWT Tokens**: Provides secure, tamper-proof access tokens, ensuring only authorized entities can access the APIs.
+* **JWT Tokens**: Provides secure, tamper-proof access tokens, ensuring only authorized entities can access the APIs.
-- **FDX Security Guidelines**: Aligns with FDX standards for secure financial data exchange, ensuring compliance with industry best practices.
+* **FDX Security Guidelines**: Aligns with FDX standards for secure financial data exchange, ensuring compliance with industry best practices.

 ## Certificate-Based Authentication